 2) Use thicker necklaces which naturally don't tangle as much.

 Thicker and heavier chains will move around less and also tangle much less.
-Go for a thick statement choker.
-A strand of pearls are also very unlikely to tangle given their thick width relative to most chains.
+Go for a thick statement choker or a heavy chain like this padlock necklace on the left or the chunky toggle necklace on the right.
+Strands of pearls are also very unlikely to tangle given their thick width relative to most chains.